-To accomplish the intended goals of the legislation, we believe that the following issues need to be addressed, through regulation, regulatory guidance, or legislative amendments:
+To accomplish the intended goals of the legislation, and avoid adverse consequences that may deter investment in private investment funds, we believe that the following issues need to be addressed:

-Application of Reporting Option Available to Upper-Tier Partnerships - It is critical that the mechanism implementing the section 6226 reporting option provides a feasible and realistic alternative to the default rules under section 6225 for all partnerships, including tiered partnerships, as intended by Congress.
-For the reporting option in section 6226 to work in practice, it is important to provide a mechanism for upper-tier partnerships (or other passthrough entities) to make a reporting election similar to the partnership under audit.
+Application of Reporting Option Available to Upper-Tier Partnerships - It is critical that the mechanism implementing the Section 6226 reporting option provides a feasible and realistic alternative to the default rules under Section 6225 for all partnerships, including tiered partnerships, as intended by Congress.
+For the reporting option in Section 6226 to work in practice, it is important to provide a mechanism for upper-tier partnerships (or other passthrough entities) to make a reporting election similar to the partnership under audit, consistent with the approach taken in Section 204 of the Technical Corrections Bill.

-Modifications Under Section 6225 for Upper-Tier Partnerships - Partnerships that choose to pay any underpayment under section 6225 are permitted to make certain modifications in determining the amount of any underpayment; however, Treasury and the Service should provide guidance clarifying how a partnership can make modifications when it has upper-tier partnerships (or other passthrough entities) as partners.
+Modifications Under Section 6225 for Upper-Tier Partnerships - Partnerships that choose to pay any underpayment under Section 6225 are permitted to make certain modifications in determining the amount of any underpayment.
+However, Treasury and the Service should provide guidance clarifying how a partnership can make modifications when it has upper-tier partnerships (or other passthrough entities) as partners.
 Such guidance should develop a framework that enables lower-tier partnerships to make modifications to imputed underpayments in light of the tax characteristics of the ultimate partners of those upper-tier partnerships.
+In that regard, we appreciate and support the language in the Proposed Rules that provides the ability of a partnership to make permitted modifications for indirect partners as well as direct partners.